shizuforreal/placsp-pharmaa-pipeline/README.md

 ## Limitations

-### PLACSP Search Behaviour
+PLACSP Uses Stateful Search Forms

+PLACSP relies on a JSF (JavaServer Faces) architecture that uses hidden fields such as javax.faces.ViewState to manage search state and navigation.

-PLACSP uses a stateful portal architecture and search requests depend on session-specific form data.
-Because of this, automated searching is less predictable than scraping a typical website.
+As a result, automated searching is more complex than scraping a conventional website with predictable URLs.

-### Search Results Are Not Always Confirmed Matches

-Many search results returned by PLACSP do not contain an explicit mention of the target molecule in the extracted page content.

-This is why the output includes the `moleculeDetected` field.

-### No PDF Processing

-The solution only extracts information available on tender detail pages and does not process attached documents or PDFs, which was outside the scope of the assignment.
+Pagination Is Not Fully Implemented

+During manual validation, I discovered that some valid molecule occurrences appear on later pages of PLACSP search results.
+For example, multiple occurrences of Axitinib were visible when manually navigating through additional search result pages, while only a subset were captured by the current pipeline.

+The current implementation extracts results returned from the initial search response but does not yet navigate all JSF-driven paginated result pages.

+Consequently, the output may under-report valid matches that exist elsewhere in the PLACSP result set.
+This was identified during validation and represents the primary area for future improvement.

 ---